About Bone Grafting

 Bone Morphogenetic Proteins

 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
 Each bone grafting option has its own risks and benefits.
 Drs.
-Akers, Schalit, Thayer and Hamilton will determine which type of bone graft material best suited to your particular needs.
+Akers, Schalit, Thayer and Pinker will determine which type of bone graft material best suited to your particular needs.